bifurcationkit/BifurcationKitDocs.jl/docs/src/intro-abs.md

 ## (Automatic) branch switching of simple bifurcation points

-Unlike other continuation softwares (Auto07p, MatCont, pde2path), `BifurcationKit` has methods for automatic branch switching where the user is only asked to provide the parameter distance from a point on the bifurcated branch to the bifurcation point.
+Unlike other continuation software (Auto07p, MatCont, pde2path), `BifurcationKit` has methods for automatic branch switching where the user is only asked to provide the parameter distance from a point on the bifurcated branch to the bifurcation point.
 Let us explain this in more detail using the following figure.

 ![](abs.png)